villhei/elixirtut/elixir_web/app/chapters/processes.md

 #PID<0.62.0>
 ```

-We use the function `spawn/1` to fire away a process that does something really simple.
-In exchange for the anonymous function it starts working with, spawn returns us a process identifier of type `PID`, which we can use has a handle to access to process in case we want some further communication with it.
+We use the function `spawn/1` to create a process that does something really simple.
+In exchange for the anonymous function it starts working with, the function `spawn/1` returns a process identifier of type `PID`.
+We can use the freshly obtained `PID` as a handle to access to process in case we want some further communication with it.

 ```elixir
 iex> pid = spawn(fn -> 5 * 5 end)